COVID-19 INFORMATION FOR FARMERS AND CONSUMERS

 Experiencing land-related conflict?

-Apply for our Business Assistance program, which can assist in conflict resolution.
+UMass has an Agricultural Mediation Program, which covers a wide range of farm conflict, including land transfer and neighbor disputes.
 Request mediation services from Martha’s Vineyard Mediation Program, which is well-versed in ag conflicts.
 Rhode Island farmers can request mediation for conflict arising in lease crafting, land transfer, neighbor relations, and other agriculture-related issues through the Center for Mediation & Collaboration (CMCRI).

 Curious about injustices in land ownership?